Sumwunn/DllLoader/README.md

 - This is NOT NMM compatible.
 It must be installed manually.
 - This does not use SKSE.
 It will also not conflict with it.
 - Written in C++/ASM (Visual Studio 2015 & HJWasm).
-- The Dll loader can be used to load any dll into Skyrim SE.
+- The Dll loaders can be used to load any dll into Fallout 4/Skyrim SE.

 **CREDITS**